 1971: The Chi-Lites achieved their first of two #1 hits on Billboard’s R&B chart with “Have You Seen Her.”

-1975: The Who kick off a month-long American tour at the Summit Arena in Houston for a crowd of 18,000.
+1975: The Who kicked off a month-long American tour at the Summit Arena in Houston for a crowd of 18,000.
 The video recording of the show was later released in 2012 as The Who: Live in Texas ’75.

 1976: Manfred Mann’s Earth Band’s cover of Bruce Springsteen’s “Blinded by the Light” entered the Billboard Hot 100.
 A month later, it became the group’s first top 40 hit and in February the next year, it became their first and only #1 record.